 Logical fallacies — common errors in reasoning such as straw-man arguments, ad hominem attacks, post hoc (false causation), false choices between extremes, whataboutism — are rampant in political debates on social media.
-Two more logical fallacies I’ve noticed:
+Three more logical fallacies I’ve noticed:

 - Gish Gallop — “(also known as proof by verbosity) is the fallacious debate tactic of drowning your opponent in a flood of individually-weak arguments in order to prevent rebuttal of the whole argument collection without great effort.
 It’s unreasonable for anyone to have a well-composed answer immediately available to every argument present in the Gallop.
 The Gish Gallop is named after creationist Duane Gish, who often abused it.”
 More.